pmiam/papis/doc/source/default-settings.rst

     If a folder name is not unique and the document does not appear to be a duplicate, a suffix ``-a``, ``-b``, etc. is added to the names.

+.. papis-config:: deterministic-papis-id

+   Set to an arbitrary string to produce unique ``papis_id`` values as a repeatable function of the reference contents (not including the info file).

+   This setting enables viably using ``papis_id`` in ``unique-document-keys`` for detecting duplicate library entries.
+So if two sets of files are bitwise identical they can be identified as duplicated despite differing metadata.

+   As a drawback, the user becomes susceptible to extremely unlikely accidental hash collisions.
+In this case the seed will have to be reset to ``None``, then the spurious colliding reference re-added, finally the seed can be reset.
+A randomized ``papis_id`` added in this way cannot meaningfully detect duplicates.

+   If this configuration key is unset, papis guarantees 100% unique ids every time.

 .. papis-config:: add-file-name
     :type: str